Ventero/FRESteamWorks/README.md

 to compile your AS3 application against `FRESteamWorksLibLinux.swc` and compile a wrapper binary that handles the communication between AIR and the Steamworks API.
 For details on how to do that, please contact me directly (email address see profile).

-# API Documentation #

-For a full list of all supported functions, see [lib/API.txt](https://github.com/Ventero/FRESteamWorks/blob/master/lib/API.txt).
-In general, the FRESteamWorks API functions are as close representation of the native Steamworks SDK functions.
-Thus, for detailed documentation, see the Steamworks SDK docs.

-The objects returned by certain API functions are plain data structures.
-For a list of available properties, see [the corresponding source file](https://github.com/Ventero/FRESteamWorks/tree/master/lib/src/com/amanitadesign/steam).

 # Building FRESteamWorks #